• Home

 National Correctional Officers Week

 Correctional officers are responsible for managing those who have been brought into custody by law enforcement.
-There are jobs that require these skills for those who are incarcerated and awaiting trial, and there are corrections officers that are responsible for managing convicted criminals who are serving time.
+There are jobs requiring these skills for those who are incarcerated and awaiting trial, and there are corrections officers responsible for managing convicted criminals who are serving time.

-National Correctional Officers Week is recognized in the first full week of May and will next be celebrated from Sunday, May 1st to Saturday May 7th, 2022.
+National Correctional Officers Week is recognized in the first full week of May and will next be celebrated from May 1-7.

 Corrections officers should not be confused with a similar job–the duties of a bailiff are similar to corrections officers in some ways, and very different in others.
 The main difference between a bailiff and a corrections officer is that a bailiff works in a courtroom and works for the court–not a prison or jail.
 Bailiffs are essentially peace officers rather than corrections personnel.

-Like many tough jobs, a corrections officer rarely gets singled out for recognition for doing the tough job of maintaining security for those in confinement.
-But since the Reagan years, a move to change that has resulted in an annual observance that pays tribute to these workers.
+A corrections officer rarely gets singled out for recognition for doing the tough job of maintaining security for those in confinement.
+But since the 1980s, a move to change that has resulted in an annual observance that pays tribute to these workers.

 National Correctional Officers Week